chrisnguyn/rosie/README.md

 + **r!todo remove** [existing entry] - delete an entry from your to do list.

 ## Configuration
-1. Create a `.env` file and provide the following keys:
+1. Go to `.env-sample`, provide the following keys, and rename file to `.env`:

     [Get your Discord token](https://discord.com/developers/applications)
     `DISCORD_TOKEN=replace_me`